AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

   </div>
 </div>

-Killaura is one of most important module in cheating.
-Killaura will automaticly aim at your enemy and attack.
-This module is essential to gain advantage over enemies.
-You may gain advantage by having greater reach, faster aim, better cps, autoblock or by ommiting some minecraft mechanics such as sprint-reset/reduction or attacking enemy through wall.
+KillAura is a module in many different clients that is made to automatically aim and artack enemies for you.
+On Augustus, this module is extremelt customizable, as you can set it to work however tou want it to.

 # Range